The Environmental Data Justice Lab is an Indigenous led lab that focuses on the relationships between data, pollution, and colonialism.

 This project includes archival documents, historic timelines, interactive maps of land acquisition, refinery operations, and history of environmental regulations.
 We hope to also highlight Aamjiwnaang’s experiences through any stories or comments from community members.

 This app uses publicly available data on refinery emission (NPRI) and connects them to the known health effects and symptoms based on published peer-reviewed medical literatures.
 The app focuses on Ontario’s Chemical Valley, and is guided by Aamjiwnaang community researchers and members.
-The app gathers and translates diverse technical information that will be translated into an accessible form so that people can more easily link health issues to facility activities.
-The app will be built for community users and be searchable by symptom, so that users will have an accessible database of chemical pollutants and their effects that we hope will be useful for the community to advocate for the changes they want.
+The app gathers and translates diverse technical information into an accessible form so that people can more easily link health issues to facility activities.
+The app is built for community users and is searchable by symptom and pollutant so that users will have an accessible database of chemical pollutants and their effects that we hope will be useful for the community to advocate for the changes they want.
 The app also has a reporting function that allows community members to report spills, leaks, flares and other pollution events to the Ontario Ministry of Environment using their phones and email.
-The app currently focuses on the emissions of the Imperial Oil Refinery in Sarnia, and is currently in the process of being prototyped for all facilities in Chemical Valley, and if successful will be useful to any frontline community in Canada.
-We hope this app will 1) provide access to important information and 2) explicitly connect responsibility for health effects to specific facilities.
-The app will also facilitate community members ability to report spills and accidents to the Ministry of Environment.
+The app currently focuses on the emissions of the Imperial Oil Refinery in Sarnia, and is currently in the process of being prototyped for all facilities in Chemical Valley.
+If successful, we hope the app will be useful to any frontline community in Canada.
 This app is built by the EDJ team in collaboration with The City as Platform Lab (Prof Beth Coleman) and Reflector Digital.
 Pollution Reporter is downloadable on phones and tablets in both Google Play Store and the App Store.

 EDJ Lab Contacts: